-There is currently not an active liquid trading market for the Company's common stock.

-Our common stock is quoted on the Nasdaq Capital Market tier under the symbol "DUOT".
-However, there is currently limited active trading in our common stock.
-Although there are periodic volume spikes from time to time, we cannot give an assurance that a consistent, active trading market will develop.
+$There\ is\ currently\ not\ an\ active\ liquid\ trading\ market\ for\ the\ Company's\ common\ stock.$ there are periodic volume spikes from time to time, we cannot give an assurance that a consistent, active trading market will develop.
 If an active market for our common stock develops, there is a significant risk that our stock price may fluctuate in the future in response to any of the following factors, some of which are beyond our control:

-- · Variations in our quarterly operating results; - · Announcements that our revenue or income are below analysts' expectations; - · General economic downturns; - · Sales of large blocks of our common stock; and - · Announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments.
+- · Variations in our quarterly operating results; - · Announcements that our revenue or income are below analysts' expectations; - General economic downturns; - · Sales of large blocks of our common stock; and - · Announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments.